iopipe/iopipe-python/README.md

 Any block of code wrapped with `start` and `end` or using the context manager will be traced and the data collected will be available on your IOpipe dashboard.

-By default, the trace plugin will auto measure any trace you make.
+By default, the trace plugin will auto-measure any trace you make.
 But you can disable this by setting `auto_measure` to `False`:

 ```python
 from iopipe import IOpipe